 In high school, I mostly crocheted and kept journals.
 College found me making collages, learning to hand spin and dye fiber with natural materials, and writing — mostly poems.
 Tellingly, while studying for the Massachusetts bar exam in 1989, I made collage after collage and then, after passing the bar, deferred beginning working downtown in order to make a quilt.

 I started sewing in earnest during my first pregnancy, which coincided with buying a house.
-Curtains, rocking chair pads, baby crib bumpers, pillows, tiny onesies, all were imperative nesting activities.
+Curtains, chair pads, crib bumpers, pillows, tiny onesies — all were imperative nesting activities.
 Eventually, I took a class with the Maine quilter Susan Carlson, whose collage approach to quilt making ignited me.
 A Ruth McDowell workshop followed.
 She taught me that precise piecing is something I cannot and will not do.
 More recently, I’ve studied online, particularly with

 Jude Hill at Spirit Cloth.
 From her introspective and poetic approach, I’ve learned to slow down and pay attention in a whole new way.
 Also: process matters; selling sucks.

 I’ve shown my work in Maine, NYC, and Mass. and did Newton Open Studios for five years.
 I used to teach a fair amount (children and adults) and until recently operated an esty shop (operated should be in quotes).
 Partly because I was prepping for craft shows, I used to make wide array of things — purses, dolls, blankets, wall quilts, sachets, pillows.